 - And more

-Distribution of assets and liabilities is a multifaceted process, especially in high net worth divorces.
+The distribution of assets and liabilities is multifaceted, especially in high net worth divorces.
 As a result, extensive discovery may be required.

-If you find yourself involved in a contested divorce, it is important to remember that Texas is not a community property state; therefore, marital property is distributed equitably—not necessarily equally.
+If you find yourself involved in a contested divorce, it is essential to remember that Texas is not a community property state; therefore, marital property is distributed equitably—not necessarily equally.

-That being said, you will benefit from working with a family law attorney who possesses an extensive knowledge of the divorce laws.
-All of the divorce attorneys at the Law Office of Bryan Fagan, PLLC are skilled litigators who will vigorously pursue your contested divorce issues in the Texas family court system.
+That being said, you will benefit from working with a family law attorney who possesses extensive knowledge of divorce laws.
+All of the divorce attorneys at the Law Office of Bryan Fagan, PLLC, our skilled litigators who will vigorously pursue your contested divorce issues in the Texas family court system.